djhaskin987/degasolv/docs/command-reference.rst

 fact that config files may be specified via HTTP/HTTPS URLs, allows the user to specify a *site config file*.

-Multiple sub-commands have options which fundamentally change how degasolv works.
+Multiple sub-commands have options which fundamentally change how Degasolv works.
 These are ``--conflict-strat``, ``--index-strat``, ``--resolve-strat`` and ``--search-strat``.
 It is therefore recommended that these specific options are specified site-wide, if they are specified at all.
-Specifying these in a site config file, then serving that config file internally via HTTP(S) would allow all instances of degasolv to point to a site-wide file, together with a build-specific config file, as in this example::
+Specifying these in a site config file, then serving that config file internally via HTTP(S) would allow all instances of Degasolv to point to a site-wide file, together with a build-specific config file, as in this example::

   java -jar degasolv-<version>-standalone.jar \